Oneiros90/VRTK-OculusQuest/README.md

 #### Open the project

 * Open the Unity Hub panel.
-* Click the `Add` Button:
+* Click the `Add` Button.
-* Browse to the local directory where the repository was downloaded to and click `Select Folder`
+* Browse to the local directory where the repository was downloaded to and click `Select Folder`.
 * The project will now show up in the Unity Hub project window, so select it to open it in Unity.
+Make sure to select `Android` as target platform.